-The adverbial clause commonly come in the beginning, or at the end of a sentence.
+The adverbial clause is placed in the beginning or at the end of a sentence.

 In the beginning: